earthlab/earthlab.github.io/_posts/courses/intermediate-eds-textbook/02-intro-vector/vector-processing-python/2019-01-29-spatial04-dissolve-polygons-python.md

 And more. <a href = "http://geopandas.org/aggregation_with_dissolve.html" target = "_blank">Read more about the dissolve function here.</a>

-Below the data are aggregated by the 'sum' method. this means that the values for ALAND are added up for all of the states in a region.
+Below the data are aggregated by the 'sum' method.
+This means that the values for ALAND are added up for all of the states in a region.
 That summary sum value will be returned in the new dataframe.

 {:.input}
 ```python